deepomicslab/TCRanno/README.md

     whether the input file has a header, defualt=False.

 --cdr3_aa_col:
     the column name (a string) or the column index (a number starting from 0, i.e., 0 for the first column) for the cdr3_aa column.
-The programme will terminate if cdr3_aa_col is not given.
+If cdr3_aa_col is not given, the programme automatically take it as a single-column file without header.

 --frequency:
     whether the input file has a frequency column, defualt=False.